ChrisNewelldev/student-workbook/src/reflections/wk3/day1journal.md

-What problem does using exports solve?
+-What problem does using exports solve?

+using exports allows only the parts of the code that need to be exposed be exposed by splitting code into smaller self contained modules

-How does export differ from export default?
+-How does export differ from export default?

+export lets you export multiple methods from the document, export default limits you to one

-What is a benefit of using the Module System?
+-What is a benefit of using the Module System?

+it makes debugging easier, and it helps organize code